-(2) Upon request from enterprises, JISHA sends experts to workplaces to give employers a set of advice necessary for implementing RA as well as introducing or establishing OSHMS appropriately.
+(2) Upon request from enterprises, JISHA sends experts to workplaces in order to provide support to employers, in all stages, introducing, and establishing risk assessment and OSHMS as well as implementing and improving it.

 JISHA also conducts the certification service based on the JISHA OSHMS Standards System in accordance with the guideline of the MHLW and the International Labour Organization (ILO).